Yashgabani845/BookNest/README.md

-# 📚 BookDepo
+# 📚 BookWeb

 ## Project Overview
-BookDepo is an online Book shop that provides a web-based platform for purchasing and managing books.
+BookWeb is an online Book shop that provides a web-based platform for purchasing and managing books.
 Users can browse through available books, view details, and place orders, while admins have the ability to manage books and their associated categories.

 ## Features